What Are The Most Common Misconceptions About Outsourcing To India?

 4. Ability to focus on core business functions

-Contrasting these two lists is interesting- the reasons companies choose India and the misconceptions about India.
+Contrasting these two lists is interesting – the reasons companies choose India and the misconceptions about India.
 Beyond the cost argument alone, companies are working with India to tap into a bright, digitally literate workforce.
-This helps them to accelerate their own business and to focus on what really matters for their brand.
+This helps them accelerate their business and focus on what really matters for their brand.

 Language problems, cultural differences, and poor service quality lead to misconceptions.